Fisker Ocean: Deliveries

 Fisker delivered its first Ocean One customer vehicle on May 5, 2023, in Copenhagen, Denmark.

 Fisker made its first deliveries to customers in the United States with the delivery of 22 Oceans on June 23, 2023.

 Approximately 11,193 were built before production ceased in March 2024, with the majority slowly delivered to customers before Fisker switched to a dealership model.
-The remaining 3,231 Fisker Oceans were sold to ride-share company American Lease & Management LLC in a bankruptcy agreement, and their car fleet has been deployed in the New York City market.
+The remaining 3,231 Fisker Oceans were sold to American Lease & Management LLC in a bankruptcy agreement, and their car fleet has been deployed for ridesharing and taxi services in the New York City market.